sanghviharshit/ha-mila/README.md

 ## Integration

 ### Google Assistant, Alexa, Homekit
-> Note: This is not tested yet
+> Note: Mila has official support for Google Home and Alexa.
+See [support](https://milacares.com/support.html#amazon-alexa)

-Since Mila currently doesn't support any of these platforms, you can easily expose the relevant entities through Home Assistant's integration for Google Assistant, Alexa or Homekit. e.g. For Google Assistant - See [configured manually](https://www.home-assistant.io/integrations/google_assistant/) or via [Nabu Casa](https://www.nabucasa.com/config/google_assistant/) - you can expose a Fan entity and control it via Google.
+You can easily expose the relevant entities through Home Assistant's integration for Google Assistant, Alexa or Homekit. e.g. For Google Assistant - See [configured manually](https://www.home-assistant.io/integrations/google_assistant/) or via [Nabu Casa](https://www.nabucasa.com/config/google_assistant/) - you can expose a Fan entity and control it via Google.

 For example, you can say: